How to Make a Chair Planter

 When is a chair not a chair?
 When it’s filled with a dazzling array of colourful plants.
 B&Q kindly gave us a gift card to try their new range of 100% recyclable easyGrow bedding plants with teabag technology, so I was browsing Pinterest for some creative ideas when I spotted a chair that had been turned into a planter.
-I love to see objects that have been repurposed and given a new lease of life, so I thought this was a great idea.
+I love to see objects that have been repurposed and given a new lease of life, so I

 The chair was £5 from a charity shop and I painted it black and then asked a carpenter who was doing some work on my house to take the seat out and fit a wooden box in the base and he drilled some holes in the bottom for drainage.